 One way PEC and its partner organizations work to monitor and protect these streams is through the help of citizen scientists.
 Citizen scientists are passionate citizens, like yourself, that conduct scientific research.
 PEC holds water quality events in the Thumb Run watershed and Loudoun County for people of all backgrounds.
 Volunteer activism helps preserve local communities and ecosystems, and is essential to protecting Virginia’s Piedmont.

 How can I get involved?
-If you are interested in working with PEC as a citizen scientist, please follow this link to our volunteer form.
+If you are interested in working with PEC as a citizen scientist, please check out our volunteer form.
 There are also great watershed protection groups that focus on stream health monitoring throughout the PEC region.